Important Note: Please view the handbook for information on all SPCB requirements, policies, and procedures.

 - Gross negligence, willful misconduct, or other unethical conduct in the performance of services for which the individual has achieved certification from SPCB.

 - Fraud or misrepresentation in an initial application or renewal application for certification.

 Complaints may be submitted by any individual or entity.
 Complaints should be reported to SPCB in writing and should include the name of the person submitting the complaint, the name of the person the complaint is regarding along with other relevant identifying information, a detailed description of factual allegations supporting the charges, and any relevant supporting documentation.
 Information submitted during the complaint and investigation process is considered confidential and will be handled in accordance with SPCB’s Confidentiality policy.

-Download the handbook to view the full Complaints and Disciplinary Actions policy.
+To view the full Complaints and Disciplinary Actions policy, please see the handbook.

 SPCB adheres to principles of fairness and due process and endorses the principles of equal opportunity.
 In administering the certification program, SPCB does not discriminate or deny opportunity to anyone on the basis of race, color, creed, age, gender, national origin, religion, disability, marital status, parental status, ancestry, sexual orientation, military discharge status, source of income, or any other status protected by applicable law.

 All candidates for certification are judged solely on the published eligibility and recertification criteria determined by the SPCB Board of Directors.

 The certification marks and logo are the property of the NASP.
 Permission to use the certification mark or logo is granted to credentialed persons at the discretion of the SPCB Board of Directors, for permissible uses only.

 The CSP marks and logo may not be revised or altered in any way.
 They must be displayed in the same form as produced by SPCB and cannot be reproduced unless such reproduction is identical to the mark provided by SPCB.